nasa/fprime/docs/Tutorials/HelloWorld/Tutorial.md

 An F´ project is a collection of files and folders used to work with F´.
 At its core, a project is just a folder that can be used to hold F´ code.
 Projects should specifically exclude the core F´ library to avoid the "clone and own" problem.
-Rather projects should link-to a versioned F´ checkout.
+Rather projects should link-to a version of F´.

 This tutorial will create a new `MyProject` project used to contain the other things created by the tutorial.